-The Organization's policy on monetizing or utilizing contributed non-financial assets varies based on the type of asset received.
-There were no donor-imposed restrictions on any of the nonfinancial assets received during the year ended December 31, 2022, and the assets were used in the daily operations of the sanctuary.
+The Organization's policy on magnetizing or utilizing contributed non-financial assets varies based on the type of asset received.
+There were no donor-imposed restrictions on any of the nonfinancial assets received during the years ended December 31, 2023 and 2022, and the assets were used in the daily operations of the sanctuary.